sbuss/bitmerchant/README.md

 Bitmerchant is a work-in-progress python library for common bitcoin/altcoin merchant uses.

-First goal is BIP32 wallets for linking user payments with their accounts.
+The first goal is an easy to use BIP32 wallet for linking user payments with their accounts.

 ---